roguewatt/via-framework/README.md

 Forecasting Strategy defines how forecasts are generated.

+Common examples include:

 - **Direct forecasting**: forecasts are generated directly from eligible inputs without using earlier predictions as inputs for later forecasts.
 - **Recursive forecasting**: earlier predictions are used as inputs when generating later forecasts.

+VIA does not prescribe or attempt to exhaust the taxonomy of forecasting strategies.

 Forecasting Strategy is independent of the number of Forecast Periods, forecasting samples, and model outputs.